Rocketgraphai/install/README.md

 - Start Docker Desktop.
 - Download and launch the Rocketgraph containers.
 - Automatically open your default browser to http://localhost and the port chosen when setup completes.

+#### On macOS, the graphical installer (.pkg)/scripts will:

+- Verify that dependencies are satisfied (Docker Desktop and configuration)
+- Set up the necessary Docker Compose files (docker-compose.yml, .env).
+- Download and launch the Rocketgraph containers.
+- Show the location http://localhost to connect to Rocketgraph when the setup completes.

+#### On Linux / macOS command line:

+- Install the necessary Docker Compose files (**`.yml`** and **`.env`**) in the directory where they are run.
+  📌 *If you want to install Rocketgraph in a specific location, run the script from that directory.*
+- Download and start **four separate containers** using [Docker Compose](https://docs.docker.com/compose).
+- The application will be available at **[http://localhost](http://localhost)** once the installation is complete.

 ### Customizing Ports (Optional)